stanfordio/gabber/README.md

 # Gabber
-Simple tool to pull all posts and users from Gab.
+Simple tool to pull posts and users from Gab.

 ## Usage